 Why Now is the Best Time to Visit the Great Barrier Reef

 For nature-loving travelers who have dreamed of visiting Australia their entire lives, the stories proclaiming the Great Barrier Reef dead were devastating.
 Scientists have since made it clear that those heartbreaking headlines were mostly clickbait.
 But it’s also apparent that they’re concerned about how climate change will impact the reef system in the very near future.

 The sad reality is that this priceless natural treasure is unlikely to become more pristine as time goes on.
 As an avid scuba diver and lifelong lover of the marine ecosystem, this realization has me more determined than ever to visit Australia soon, before climate change has a chance to wreak any more destruction on the Great Barrier Reef.

-Zegrahm’s new Best of the Great Barrier Reef tour offers adventurers an unparalleled opportunity to explore the region’s underwater life.
-Led by marine biologist and expedition leader Brad Climpson, the trip features lectures by The Nature Conservancy’s Australian Division Director, Richard Gilmore.
+Zegrahm’s new Best of the Great Barrier Reef tour, led by marine biologist and expedition leader Brad Climpson, offers adventurers an unparalleled opportunity to explore the region’s underwater life.
 Daily snorkeling and diving excursions take guests far off the mass tourism track to see the GBR’s most pristine reefs.
 For land-lovers, there’s exceptional birdwatching on Lizard Island and incredible Aboriginal art on remote Stanley Island.